edelgrace/edelgrace.me/content/blog/2018-04-27-book-blogger-hop-33.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > Have you ever thought of writing a respectful, but angry letter to an author to ask them WHY they killed off one of your favorite characters in a novel?

+My initial reaction was no but when I thought about it, there has only been one favourite of mine character who was killed off.
+The Last Dragon Chronicles by Chris D'Lacey was one of my favourite book series while I was growing up.

+Without going into too much spoiler terrority, there was one character I liked a lot who the author killed off.
+I was really shocked by the death.
+It seemed senseless to me at the time.
+I didn't get why it happened.
+So I was pretty angry at the author.
+Writing a letter to him didn't cross my mind but I was pretty peeved for a while.